exatoa/Bench4BL/README.md

 > Bemch$ chmod +x unpacking.sh <br />
 > Bench$ ./unpacking.sh _archives data

-The last command unpacks all archive files in '_archives' folder into 'data' folder as keeping the original directory structures.
+The last command unpacks all archive files in '_archives' folder into 'data' folder as keeping the directory structures in '_archives'.

 ### Install python